Skip Main Links

 Connected Yet Tranquil

+The Museum is first considered as an Oasis.
 The Oasis offers a connected yet tranquil experience throughout.
 Sweeping pathways and carved interior courtyard walls lead visitors throughout the site in an approachable manner.
 The two wings of the building create cascading courtyards with adjacent oasis landscape spaces.
 Certain moments connect, and others offer peaceful reflection.
 The lower building walls have a heaviness that expresses stone and the earth.
 At the same time, the upper structure is delicate and light, clearing the views of the flourishing desert Cienega below.

 02